Rabi-Mezan/Heaven-trip-client/README.md

-# Getting Started with Create React App
+# Heaven Trip

+Heaven Trip is a tour and trip offering website where one can book a trip plan from various trip plans they offer .
+You can even manage , add and cancel trip plans in this website.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://heaven-trip-95a98.web.app/home).

-## Available Scripts
+## This website is for booking tour
+## You can add new tour package
+## you can manage trips
+## you can cancel your booked trip
+## you can update your booking status from pending to approved

 In the project directory, you can run: